ambaker1/Tin/README.md

 ## Adding a package to Tin

 Tin comes pre-packaged with a list of compatible repositories, listed [here](tin.txt).
-To add a repository that is not on this list, either fork this repostiory and submit a pull request to add it to the list, or use "tin add" to add it manually, as shown below:
+To add a repository that is not on this list, either fork this repository and submit a pull request to add it to the list, or use "tin add" to add it manually, as shown below:

 ```tcl
 package require tin